Skip to main content

 ]

 In the example above, the namespaces property specifies the namespace 'com.sonatype.iq', which will be considered as the entry point for the analysis.
-This namespace has domain, application and repository packages under its scope.
+This namespace has domain, application, and repository packages under its scope.
 Methods belonging to DomainClassOne.java class (under the domain package in the 'com.sonatype.iq' namespace) will be analyzed before other methods in the package classes.
-Similarly, methods belonging to classes under other the application and repository packages will be analyzed at the start of analysis for the package.
+Similarly, methods belonging to classes under other applications and repository packages will be analyzed at the start of the analysis for the package.

 • You can use regular expressions when specifying the namespace.

 Multi-module projects could have several .jar files when built.
 Many of these .jar files are dependencies of another .jar file, which could be the one containing the main application.
-By specifying the path to this specific .jar when running Callflow, you can avoid multiple evaluations of the same .jar files which would occur when:
+By specifying the path to this specific .jar when running reachability analysis, you can avoid multiple evaluations of the same .jar files, which would occur when:

 1. .jar files are evaluated separately, and